 - Your age

-- How severe your injury and any associated disability are
+- How severe your injuries and any associated disabilities are

 - Whether your disability is temporary or permanent

 - The cost of your past and current medical bills